LucyL-J/Quantifying-SIM/README.md

 # Quantifying-SIM
 Documentation of the simulations and computational analysis of the manuscript \
-*Quantifying stress-induced mutagenesis using fluctuation assays*
+*Quantifying mutation rates under heterogeneous stress responses*

 The simulations and the inference algorithms are written in the programming language [julia](https://julialang.org). \
 To replicate the data presented in the manuscript and the additional data in the supplementary material, clone this repository, install [julia verison 1.6](https://julialang.org/downloads/#long_term_support_release), start it and execute